Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Conclusions

-\paragraph*{Emission signature:} In the Intermediate and Diffusing Stream regimes, the emission signature experiences a significant decrease by a factor of up to 20 (see Sec.~\ref{sec4:stream_evo}).
+\paragraph*{Emission signature:} In the {\it intermediate} and {\it diffusing stream} regimes, the emission signature experiences a significant decrease in the MHD+TC case compared to the HD case, by a factor of up to 20 (see Sec.~\ref{sec4:stream_evo}).
 This reduction in emission is attributed to two factors: the amplification of the magnetic field at the stream interface and the diffusion of the mixing layer, which is the source of the cooling emission.
-In the Diffusing Stream regime, the emitting gas becomes hotter, resulting in an increase in the cooling emissions from metals but a decrease in those from hydrogen.
-In the Condensing Stream regime, the impact of thermal conduction and magnetic fields on the stream's emission is not significant.
-We observed that, outside the Diffusing Stream regime, approximately 20\% of the stream's cooling emission originates from hydrogen, which is lower than previous estimations found in the literature.
+In the {\it diffusing stream} regime, the emitting gas becomes hotter, increasing the cooling emissions from metals but a decrease in those from hydrogen.
+In the {\it condensing stream} regime, the impact of thermal conduction and magnetic fields on the stream's emission is insignificant.
+We observed that, outside the {\it diffusing stream} regime, approximately 20\% of the stream's cooling emission originates from hydrogen, which is lower than previous estimations found in the literature.
 This further diminishes the expected Ly$\alpha$ luminosity of cold streams.

-\paragraph*{Cold stream evolution:} In the Intermediate regime, the presence of magnetic fields and thermal conduction effectively suppresses the growth of the KHI (Sec.~\ref{sec4:mag} and \ref{sec4:kin}).
+\paragraph*{Cold stream evolution:} In the {\it intermediate} regime, the presence of magnetic fields and thermal conduction effectively suppresses the growth of the KHI (Sec.~\ref{sec4:mag} and \ref{sec4:kin}).
 As a result, the stream remains stable and does not experience mass loss, allowing it to survive for longer periods compared to the hydrodynamic case (Sec.~\ref{sec4:stream_evo}).
-In the Diffusing Stream regime, although the stream undergoes mass loss, the efficiency of thermal conduction decreases significantly as the stream velocity increases.
+In the {\it diffusing stream} regime, although the stream undergoes mass loss, the efficiency of thermal conduction decreases significantly as the stream velocity increases (see Sec.~\ref{sec4:MHDTC_evo}).
 As a result, streams with a Mach number $\mathcal{M}=2$ experience only minimal mass loss.
-It is worth noting that, similar to the emission signature, the presence of magnetic fields and thermal conduction has negligible effects on the evolution of the stream in the Condensing Stream regime or when the magnetic field is parallel to the stream ($\alpha = 0^\circ$).
+It is worth noting that, similar to the emission signature, the presence of magnetic fields and thermal conduction has negligible effects on the evolution of the stream in the {\it condensing stream} regime or when the magnetic field is parallel to the stream ($\alpha = 0^\circ$).

 \paragraph*{Cosmological implications:} By extrapolating our findings from idealized simulations to a cosmological context (Sec.~\ref{sec5}), we determined that the Ly$\alpha$ luminosity of cold streams within haloes falls within the range of $4\times 10^{37} \, \rm erg\, s^{-1}$ to $2.5\times 10^{40}\, \rm erg\, s^{-1}$, specifically for relatively small cold streams with a radius of $R_{\stream}=1\,\rm kpc$.
 Furthermore, we observed that the inflowing gas in these streams becomes enriched with metals and is magnetized, with the mean magnetic field strength in the stream reaching approximately $1\, \upmu \rm G$.
 These results provide insights into the properties and characteristics of cold streams in the cosmological context.